“People don’t care how much you know till they know how much you care”

 There’s a saying, “People don’t care about how much you know, until they know how much you care.”
 At SPF, we care a great deal.
 Nobody walks into the practice without getting a big hug.
 I’ve even had clients pop their heads into my office to ask, “Is everything okay?
 I didn’t get my hug today!”

 Judy and her team aren’t just in the financial planning business.
 You could say they’re in the “Making Dreams Come True” business.

 Support for Every Age and Stage of Life

 Every client is different.
 Every goal is unique.
-Unlike many firms, we don’t have account minimums.
+Unlike many offices, we don’t have account minimums.
 We assist everyone from waitresses to firemen to the ultra-wealthy.

 My work is incredibly satisfying.
 High school graduation is one of my favorite days of the year.
 After helping parents fund college savings plans for years, I get to see the kids graduate and learn which college they’re attending.
 The other thing that’s really gratifying is when we’re developing a client’s financial plan, and we ask them about their bucket list: “When you retire, what do you really want to do?
 You want to go to cooking school, you want to go to Africa?”
 As time goes by, it’s wonderful to start checking off the items on their lists, knowing that together, we helped make them happen.

 Many times, the only thing clients really have to fear is fear itself.

 We help clients handle every part of their financial lives: estate planning, college savings, retirement, long-term care.
 Then once we’ve got a customized plan in place, we’ll pull it up every few months and we’ll say, “How is our plan doing?
 Yes, the market dropped, but look, we’re still on schedule.”
 That’s a huge relief to people.